Constructionreview

 Economic and Environmental Impact

 Beyond its logistical capabilities, the Beveridge precinct promises substantial environmental and economic dividends.
 The project is projected to remove approximately 167,000 truck trips from Australian roads annually.
 This will lead to a significant reduction in traffic congestion and road wear.
 The shift from road to rail is expected to cut carbon emissions by an estimated 12.1 million tonnes over the next 25 years.
-This will contribute meaningfully to the nation’s decarbonization targets.
+This will further contribute meaningfully to the nation’s decarbonization targets.
 Environmentally, the precinct will also incorporate renewable energy technologies.
 This includes potential for large-scale solar installations, and preserve around 500 hectares of land for green wedges and biodiversity.

 Economically, the development is a powerhouse, anticipated to generate 8,000 jobs within the precinct itself and support over 17,000 jobs at its peak.
 Additionally, there is a strong focus on employing local residents from Melbourne’s growing northern suburbs.
 The Federal Government has also committed an additional $900 million for road upgrades.
 Further, this includes a new interchange at Camerons Lane, to further support the precinct’s integration into the local transport network.